 - If the dye color appears in your toilet bowl, you have a flapper leak.

-If you think you have a more serious leak or problem, please contact a plumbing professional, or if you’re a renter, be sure to report any suspected leaks to your landlord or property manager.
+If you think you have a more serious leak, contact a plumbing professional, or if you’re a renter, report any suspected leaks to your landlord or property manager.

-If your home has any pre-1994 toilets, consider replacing them with new high-efficiency models.
-The United States Environmental Protection Agency (EPA) has partnered with manufacturers to make it easier to identify water efficient fixtures and devices that meet performance standards.
-Look for products with the WaterSense ® logo at a hardware store near you to save money and water!
+If your home has any pre-1994 toilets, you may be eligible to receive FREE new high-efficiency models.
+The Environmental Protection Agency has partnered with manufacturers to make it easier to identify water efficient fixtures, just look for products with the WaterSense® logo to save money and water!

 Plumbing Fixture Tune-Up Tips